Naimul007A/laravel-base-kit/README.md

 ### 2. Use in Controller

-Inject your service into your controller and use the `index` method.
+Inject your service into your controller.
+Here is a full example demonstrating how to use all available methods.

 ```php
 <?php